Gyearbuor Asante: Life and career

-Born in Accra, Asante moved to the United Kingdom in 1967 and trained to be an actor at the Mountview Academy of Theatre Arts.
+Born in Accra, Asante moved to the United Kingdom in 1967 and trained to be an actor at the Mountview Theatre School.
 A "Gyearbuor Asante Prize for Acting" was subsequently instituted at the academy following his death.
-He appeared in a number of British TV shows during the 1970s and '80s, where he was billed as Christopher Asante.
+He appeared in a number of British TV shows during the 1970s and 1980s, where he was billed as Christopher Asante.
 His credits included episodes of Space: 1999, Mind Your Language, Hazell and The Professionals as well as a TV performance of Ubu Roi in 1976.
 He also played the minister in the 1983 film Local Hero.

 He came from a long line of chiefs of his hometown Kwahu Tafo but ruled himself out of carrying on the tradition in favour of pursuing a career in acting; the chieftaincy Asante was offered was taken up by his friend, television producer Humphrey Barclay.

-He returned to his birthplace Ghana in 1995 where he was made a Cultural Ambassador.
-He died in the capital city of Accra with his funeral held in his ancestral village of Tafo Kwahu in the Eastern Region of Ghana.
+He returned to Ghana in 1995 where he was made a Cultural Ambassador.
+He died in Accra, with his funeral held in his ancestral village of Tafo Kwahu.